 I absolutely love this traditional faucet I scored on Amazon.
 The cross-handles are my favorite.

-The shower spa system from Pulse ShowerSpa is truly a dream.
+The Kauai III Shower Spa System from Pulse ShowerSpa is truly a dream.
 The gold finish contrasted against the handcrafted subway tile from Spain worked out better than I could have ever imagined.
 The only items that are missing are the shower doors that have been delayed eight times so far.
 It’s extremely discouraging to work so hard on a project, order items months in advance, and have to write this reveal post without said items.
 Even with the most careful planning, delays are so outrageous making completing projects on some sort of timeline impossible.

 My go-to method for keeping spaces interesting is including fabric with an intricate design or color and adding abstract art in traditional spaces.
 I did both in this corner of the room and I’m pleased how this former boring corner turned out.

-This red Dana Gibrson fabric called Jaipur Bouquet is from Calico Corners and is what inspired me to create my design encompassing such a bold red.
+This red Dana Gibson fabric called Jaipur Bouquet is from Calico Corners and is what inspired me to create my design encompassing such a bold red.

 None of this would have been possible without Uros.
 He really rocked it with everything he had to deliver.
 Last night I asked him to rewire and move the ceiling fixture to the center of the room.
 Done no problem.
 This morning he had to finish all the plumbing and install the toilet, which he completed under the wire.
 He truly can do it all and under limited time.
 I’m so lucky to have him by my side on all of these projects.

 A day after I wrote this, to our complete surprise, the shower doors arrived.
+We installed them the same day they arrived because I was too excited to see what they would look like and I was not disappointed.
 We opted for the French Monture Noir frameless panel shower doors because I did not want the space to look to enclosed.
 I wanted an open, airy feeling, which is why we opted for panels instead of an enclosed shower door.
 The company we bought these shower doors from is also the only company that makes their doors 78in high.
 All the other shower door companies we have researched have shower doors that max out at 70in height but their standard shower door height is 61 in.
-The extra height on these panel doors really help to make our 8ft ceiling feel higher and the doors appear custom.
+The extra height on these panel doors really helps to make our 8ft ceiling feel higher and the doors appear custom.